Witiko/doctoral-thesis/main.md

 - In sections \ref{sec:score-aggregation-of-structural-and-semantic-matching-techniques} and
-  \ref{sec:rank-based-fusion}, I will describe my work in overcoming the weaknesses of different document representations by using score aggregation, rank-based fusion, and learning-to-rank techniques.
+  \ref{sec:rank-based-fusion}, I will describe my work in overcoming the weaknesses of different document representations by using learning-to-rank techniques.

 - In sections \ref{sec:weighted-zone-scoring} and
   \ref{sec:approximate-nearest-neighbor-search-accuracy}, I will describe my